cmcmanu21/Mecklenburg-County-Housing-Crisis/README.md

 Objective 4.)
 Click on this link https://public.tableau.com/views/TimeSeriesAnalysisofQuarterlyVacancyRate_16513538854440/TimeSeries1Bed?:language=en-US&:display_count=n&:origin=viz_share_link to be directed to the results of each time series model

+For in-depth results and analyses of each objective, please download the "Objective Results and Analyses" file!

 ----
 Data Sources: